kuhnrl30/LendingClub/README.md

 [![DOI](https://zenodo.org/badge/65163868.svg)](https://zenodo.org/badge/latestdoi/65163868)

-## A package built to access the Lending Club API
+## Access the Lending Club API
-This package helps you make transactions and manage the funds in your Lending Club account.
-The functions can be grouped as: Account Management, Transferring Funds, and Transacting Loans.
+The LendingClub package is a set of functions that enables you to work with your LendingClub account from R.  The package contains tools for:

+1. Account management such as viewing the account balance
+2. Transfer funds in our out of the account
+2. Transact on your account by buying or selling notes

 ## Installation
 You can install the stable version on CRAN: